 Category 1: Students who have a BS degree in Civil or Geomatics Engr. from an ABET-accredited program, but who do not meet min.
 GPA or GRE scores.

-Category 2: Students who do not have a B.S. degree in Civil or Geomatics Engineering, or have one, but from a non-ABET-accredited program.
+Category 2: Students who do not have a B.S. degree in Civil or Geomatics Engineering, or have one from a non-ABET-accredited program.

 The applicant granted conditionally classified graduate standing must complete a set of requirements before he/ she can attain classified standing and advance in the program.
 The requirements include: